 Ransomware continues to grow, hitting consumers and businesses hard

 The hard truth about ransomware is that knowing more about the threat doesn’t easily translate to a decreased impact.
 FedEx is a good example of this.
-Despite knowledge of the threat for years now, the company saw a $300 million loss due to ransomware.
+Despite knowledge of the threat for years now, the company saw a $300 million loss due to these crippling virus attacks.
 The loss was not a result of paying the ransom but primarily for the cost of disaster recovery and system downtimes.
 The company’s lack of cyber insurance highlights the fact that many individuals and even large, multinational businesses have yet to fully grasp the threat.

 That being said, here are some of the ways ransomware hit hard and fast in the past two years.